ShivaKhatri/CSY1018assign-1/README.md

 ![contact](https://github.com/ShivaKhatri/CSY1018assign-1/blob/master/images/readme/Final_site/mobile/screencapture-file-C-Users-acer-CSY1018assign-1-contact-html-1491711821002.png)
 ## Good practices
 The design of my webpage have been made as simple as possible.
 The navigation bar is at the top and is simple and user can easily navigate through any pages on my site.
 There are two links linked on the word *formal* and *informal* so people can reach to the respective site and don't necessarily need to click on the navigation bar to reach to those sites.
-I have taken ideas from different sites and then written codes myself to minimize the chance of plagiarism and have been credited or refrenced on this file.
+I have taken ideas from different sites and then written codes myself to minimize the chance of plagiarism and have been credited or referenced on this file.
 ### Performance
 I tested my site with [pingdom](https://tools.pingdom.com/) and it showed my site was faster that 98% of other site tested on it.
 ![performance](https://github.com/ShivaKhatri/CSY1018assign-1/blob/master/images/readme/performance.png)
-## Refrences
+## References
-The pages through which I have taken idea or learned some codes have been refrenced below.
+The pages through which I have taken idea or learned some codes have been referenced below.
 * [w3school](https://www.w3schools.com/)
 * [css tricks](https://css-tricks.com/)
 * [Flexbox](https://medium.freecodecamp.com/an-animated-guide-to-flexbox-d280cf6afc35)